kinzazahra/kinzazahra/README.md

 ---

-> “Thriving on challenges, I build impactful tech for good, one line of code at a time.”
+> “Building smarter systems today for a more sustainable tomorrow.”
 >
-> “Playing With Technology.”
+> “Design.
+Develop.
+Deliver.”